shivampatil301205/Cognizant-Assessment/FactoryMethod Implementation/Readme.md

 # Factory Method Pattern Implementation

+## Overview

+This project demonstrates the Factory Method Design Pattern in Java.
+The pattern provides an interface for creating objects while allowing subclasses or a factory class to decide which object to instantiate.

 ## Objective
-To demonstrate the Factory Method Design Pattern in Java.

-## Description
-The Factory Method Pattern provides a way to create objects without exposing the object creation logic to the client.
+To create different types of Vehicle objects without exposing the object creation logic to the client.

-In this implementation:

-- Vehicle is the interface.
-- Car and Bike are concrete implementations of Vehicle.
-- VehicleFactory creates the required Vehicle object.
-- FactoryMethod contains the main method to test the pattern.

 ## File Structure